skip to content

 In short, if you choose to ignore the rule because everyone else does, you’re putting yourself and others at risk of serious injury and property damage.
 And, you’re putting yourself at risk for a ticket and potential liability for injury to others and damage to other vehicles.

-Whether you employ the three-second rule on the road, develop a solid ability to calculate and judge distance, or memorize the appropriate amount of space to give other drivers at various speeds, it is important for everyone that you don’t follow too close.
+Whether you employ the three-second rule on the road, develop a solid ability to calculate and judge distance, or memorize the appropriate amount of space to give other drivers at various speeds, it is important for everyone that you comply with the basic speed law and don’t follow too close.

 Injured by a Driver Who Was Driving Too Close?